-The Group incurred net cash outflow from operating activities of S\$0.1 million for FY2023.
-The Group will continue to be cautious and take reasonable steps to ensure the continuous growth in the operations and managing its operating costs effectively.
+The Group incurred net cash outflow from operating activities of S\$2.3 million for FY2024 due mainly to operating losses and net working capital outflow.

-The Group generated net cash inflow from investing activities of S\$0.2 million for FY2023 due mainly to bank interest received.
+The Group generated net cash inflow from investing activities of S\$0.2 million for FY2024 due to sales proceed from disposal of property, plant and equipment and interest income, partly offset by additions of property, plant and equipment.

-The Group incurred net cash outflow from financing activities of S\$1.7 million for FY2023 due mainly to repayment of bank borrowings, lease liabilities and related interest expenses.
+The Group incurred net cash outflow from financing activities of S\$1.5 million for FY2024 due to repayment of bank borrowings, lease liabilities and related interest expenses.

-As a result of the above, cash and cash equivalents decreased to S\$9.5 million as at 31 December 2023 from S\$11.5 million as at 31 December 2022.
+As a result of the above, cash and cash equivalents decreased to S\$6.0 million as at 31 December 2024 from S\$9.5 million as at 31 December 2023.